Skip to content

 Jump into the Bassin Bleu Waters

-This natural wonder is not to be missed during your trip around Haiti, the Bassin Bleu.
-Situated in west of Jacmel, the Bassin Bleu is a series of four pools of cobalt-blue waters.
-These pools link to huge waterfalls.
-You will need to hike through some untouched beauty of greenery space to reach the falls.
+This natural wonder, the Bassin Bleu, will not be missed during your trip to Haiti.
+Situated west of Jacmel, it is a series of four pools of cobalt-blue waters that link to huge waterfalls.
+You must hike through some untouched beauty of greenery to reach the falls.

-The cascading waterfalls get louder as you delve deeper into the forest, with the Cheval being the first bassin.
+The cascading waterfalls get louder as you delve deeper into the forest, with the Cheval being the first basin.
 The Bassin Clair is the largest and the most impressive.
-If you’re looking for some great adventure, join the adventurous souls who like to take a plunge into the pools.
+If you’re looking for some great adventure, join the adventurous souls who like to plunge into the pools.

 Spend the Day at Labadee